msosborne3/venture/README.md

 # Venture

-Venture is a social web application that allows users to share travel stories, recommendations, tips, and photos.
+Venture is a social travel app that allows users to share images and journal entries associated with locations.